Dean of the Faculty

-Smith began his Army career with company grade officer positions at Fort Lewis, Wash., and in Europe in the Pershing II Nuclear Missile Command.
-He later served as an instructor at Princeton University and taught at the United States Military Academy in West Point, N.Y., where he founded a literary journal, The Circle in the Spiral.
-He has served the U.S. Army in leadership and staff roles in Bosnia/Herzegovina, Iraq, Afghanistan, and Europe.
-He concluded his military career as the deputy commanding general (for proponency) of the Army’s Cyber Command.
+Smith began his Army career with company grade officer positions in the 9th Infantry Division at Fort Lewis, Wash., and in Europe in the Pershing II Nuclear Missile Command.
+He later taught English at the United States Military Academy in West Point, N.Y., where he helped found a literary journal, The Circle in the Spiral.
+Smith served the U.S. Army, U.S. Central Command, and NATO in command and principal staff roles in Europe, Bosnia/Herzegovina, Iraq, and Afghanistan.

 Smith’s decorations include the Distinguished Service Medal (2), the Defense Superior Service Medal, the Legion of Merit (3), and the Bronze Star (2).